 Your employer provides QLeave with a return each quarter detailing your earnings and either confirming your continued engagement in the industry or your start and/or finish dates.
-If you perform cleaning work in a return period, you'll be credited with one days' service for each day in that return period, whether or not you performed cleaning work on a particular day.
+You'll be credited with one days' service for each day in the return period if you perform eligible work for at least five days during the quarter, even if you didn't work on a particular day.

 For example -

 1. If a return period is 92 days in length and you only perform cleaning work one day per week during the 92 day period, you'll be credited with 92 days service for the return period, even though you only performed cleaning work on 13 of the days.